AkhilPendlimarry/Shopping_Cart/README.md

 Over View ::
 Online Shopping Cart - Is an simple Ecommerce web application featuring shopping cart.
 Here users can browse the products, can add them to the cart, View the contents on a separate page.
-This project demonstrates teh dynamic HTML rendering, local storage handling and some basic interacivity in JavaScript.
+This project demonstrates the dynamic HTML rendering, local storage handling and some basic interacivity in JavaScript.

 Features ::
 1. Display a list of product cards